mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 }
 {% endhighlight %}

-When I add new JPEG or PNG assets to the `/images/` folder for use in posts I use the following command to minify them.
+When I add new JPEG or PNG assets to `/images/` I use the following command to optimize them.
 This reduces their file size which ultimately speeds up page loads.

 {% highlight bash %}
 $ grunt images